rroblak/seed_dump/README.md

 **Turn your live database into a seed file with a single command.**

 Seed Dump is a Rails plugin that adds a `db:seed:dump` Rake task.
 Point it at any database and it generates a ready-to-use `db/seeds.rb` — no hand-crafting required.
-It handles foreign-key ordering, STI deduplication, and HABTM join tables automatically.
+It handles foreign-key ordering, STI deduplication, HABTM join tables, CarrierWave columns, and ISO 8601 timestamps automatically.

 ```sh
 rake db:seed:dump